-Sexual problems are a side effect of cancer treatment that oncologists don’t often talk about, but there are treatments to help, including the pelvic floor therapy that we do at Femina.
+Sexual problems are a side effect of cancer treatment that oncologists don’t often talk about, but there are treatments to help, including the pelvic floor therapy that we do at Femina PT.
 Surgery, chemotherapy, radiation, hormonal therapy, stem cell transplantations, and other procedures can negatively affect quality of life, including sexual health and happiness.
 These side effects are not limited to cancers of the sexual organs either.
 Cancer treatment anywhere in the body (cervix, breast, throat, GI tract) can lead to changes in sexuality.

 Up to 64% of women affected by cancer experience “altered sexuality”—their sex lives just feel different than they did before.
 There are physical side effects like fatigue, nausea, dry, painful, itchy, and burning vaginal tissues, and hormonal changes which make sex unappealing and painful.
 Altered self-image, depression, and anxiety can make it hard to connect with others and feel intimacy.
 These effects can last years after cancer treatment.
 If you are currently experiencing these effects, you are not alone and there are treatments that can help.

 The therapists at Femina can help with some of the sexual problems that you may be feeling.
 Therapy for sexual problems and cancer treatment may include:

 - Dilator therapy to help with pain with penetration and to prevent or reverse scarring if your vaginal tissues are affected

 - Exercises for pelvic muscles to lower pain, improve bladder retention, improve bowel function, and increase the flow of blood to the area, which can improve your sexual health

 - Skincare and hygiene regimens to reduce vulvar tissue thinning, irritation, and dryness—including vaginal lubricants and moisturizers